cambridge-mlg/Covid19/README.md

 This section gives you a quick overview of how to get up and running with this particular model.
 You can find a more detailed walk-through of the process in [notebooks/03-Imperial-Report13-analysis.md](./notebooks/03-Imperial-Report13-analysis.md).

+Alternatively, to sample from the model with preset parameters, you can run the `scripts/01-imperial-report13.jl` script.

 ## How to run

-Assuming you've taken the steps in the ["Getting started" section](#orgd21b672) above, you can load the processed data related to this submodule by running
+Assuming you've taken the steps in the ["How to run" section](#org1e4e745) above, you can load the processed data related to this submodule by running

 ```julia
 using DrWatson